quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 unless the stream state has transitioned to "Data Recvd" or "Reset Recvd" due to transmission and acknowledgement of other frames (see {{multiple-frames}}).

-# Closing Streams
+# Resetting Streams

-## Without an Error Code

-When closing a stream without an error code, the node has the choice between a STREAM frame that carries the FIN bit and a CLOSE_STREAM frame of type 0x20.

-The CLOSE_STREAM frame can be used to reduce the reliable offset after a STREAM frame with a FIN bit has been sent.
-If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in (Section 13.3 of {{!RFC9000}}).
-Data sent beyond that byte offset SHOULD NOT be retransmitted.

-## Using an Error Code

-When resetting a stream, the node has the choice between using a RESET_STREAM frame and a CLOSE_STREAM frame of type 0x21.
+When resetting a stream, the node has the choice between using a RESET_STREAM frame and a CLOSE_STREAM frame.
 When using a RESET_STREAM frame, the behavior is unchanged from the behavior described in ({{!RFC9000}}).

 When using a CLOSE_STREAM frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
 If STREAM frames containing data